The Non-cutoff Boltzmann Equation in Bounded Domains: Introduction

+with well-chosen $K>0$.
+Then one has $L^\infty$ estimate $\|\<v\>^l_\de f(t)\|_{L^\infty_{x,v}}\le K$. \begin{Rem} Since $f$ is merely a weak solution, to obtain the $L^2$ energy estimate of $f^{(l)}_{K,+}$ (or even $f$), one may need the chain rule for weak solutions.
+For details, one can refer to \cite[Lemma 5.6]{Silvestre2022} and \cite[Lemma 2.6]{Zhu2022} for the case of kinetic Fokker-Planck equations, and \cite[Lemma 4.5]{Ouyang2023a} for the case of non-cutoff Boltzmann equation.
+Such a technique may be used from time to time. \end{Rem}

-In detail, we split the equation \eqref{sec1noneq} into two equations to obtain its $L^2$--$L^\infty$ estimate.
-One has the vanishing initial-boundary value and the other one has the non-vanishing initial-boundary value.
-That is, we decompose the solution $f$ to equation \eqref{sec1noneq} with the inflow boundary condition \eqref{inflow} as $f=f_1+f_2$ where $f_1,f_2$ solve
+In detail, for the {\bf inflow case}, we split the equation \eqref{sec1noneq} into two equations to obtain its $L^2$--$L^\infty$ estimate, i.e. $f=f_1+f_2$.
+One has the vanishing initial-boundary value with an artificial dissipation and the other one has non-vanishing initial-boundary value:

 and